-Once the Password is written and verified, the Password Protection Mode Lock Bit in the "Lock Register" must be programmed in order to prevent verification.
-The Password Program command is only capable of programming "0"s.
-Programming a "1" after a cell is programmed as a "0" results in a time-out by the Embedded Program Algorithm[TM] with the cell remaining as a "0".
-The password is all F's when shipped from the factory.
+Once the Password is written and verified, the Password Protection Mode Lock Bit in the Lock Register must be programmed in order to prevent verification.
+The Password Program command is only capable of programming Os.
+Programming a 1 after a cell is programmed as a O results in a time-out by the Embedded Program Algorithm with the cell remaining as a O. The password is all F's when shipped from the factory.
 All 64-bit password combinations are valid as a password.

 The Password Read command is used to verify the Password.
-The Password is verifiable only when the Password Protection Mode Lock Bit in the "Lock Register" is not programmed.
-If the Password Protection Mode Lock Bit in the "Lock Register" is programmed and the user attempts to read the Password, the device will always drive all F's onto the DQ databus.
+The Password is verifiable only when the Password Protection Mode Lock Bit in the Lock Register is not programmed.
+If the Password Protection Mode Lock Bit in the Lock Register is programmed and the user attempts to read the Password, the device always drives all F's onto the DQ databus.

 The lower two address bits (A1-A0) for word mode and (A1-A-1) for by byte mode are valid during the Password Read, Password Program, and Password Unlock commands.
-Writing a "1" to any other address bits (A{MAX} -A2) will abort the Password Read and Password Program commands.
+Writing a 1 to any other address bits (A{MAX}-A2) aborts the Password Read and Password Program commands.

-The Password Unlock command is used to clear the PPB Lock Bit to the "unfreeze state" so that the PPB bits can be modified.
+The Password Unlock command is used to clear the PPB Lock Bit to the unfreeze state so that the PPB bits can be modified.
 The exact password must be entered in order for the unlocking function to occur.
-This 64-bit Password Unlock command sequence will take at least 2 μs to process each time to prevent a hacker from running through the all 64-bit combinations in an attempt to correctly match the password.
-If another password unlock is issued before the 64-bit password check execution window is completed, the command will be ignored.
+This 64-bit Password Unlock command sequence takes at least 2 μs to process each time to prevent a hacker from running through the all 64-bit combinations in an attempt to correctly match the password.
+If another password unlock is issued before the 64-bit password check execution window is completed, the command is ignored.
 If the wrong address or data is given during password unlock command cycle, the device may enter the write-to-buffer abort state.
 In order to exit the write-to-abort state, the write-to-buffer-abort-reset command must be given.
-Otherwise the device will hang.
+Otherwise the device hangs.

-The Password Unlock function is accomplished by writing Password Unlock command and data to the device to perform the clearing of the PPB Lock Bit to the "unfreeze state".
+The Password Unlock function is accomplished by writing Password Unlock command and data to the device to perform the clearing of the PPB Lock Bit to the unfreeze state.
 The password is 64 bits long.
 A1 and A0 are used for matching in word mode and A1, A0, A-1 in byte mode.
 Writing the Password Unlock command does not need to be address order specific.
 An example sequence is starting with the lower address A1-A0=00, followed by A1-A0=01, A1-A0=10, and A1-A0=11 if the device is configured to operate in word mode.